hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 sudo nano /etc/samba/smb.conf
 ```
 Per https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html
-Here are some global `SAMBA` settings in `/etc/samba/smb.conf`, use nano to check for and fix them
+Here are some global `SAMBA` settings in `/etc/samba/smb.conf`.
+Use nano to check for and fix each of them
-- if they not exist, create them
+- if they do not exist, create them
-- if they are commented out, uncomment them
+- if they are commented out, uncomment and fix them
-- if they contain different values, comment out and create a line underneath with the correct setting
+- if they contain different values, comment that line out and create a new line underneath with the correct setting

 ```
 workgroup = WORKGROUP
-hosts 10.0.1.10/255.255.255.0 127.0.0.1
+hosts 10.0.0.1/255.255.255.0 127.0.0.1
 security = user
 deadtime = 15
 #socket options = IPTOS_LOWDELAY TCP_NODELAY SO_RCVBUF=65536 SO_SNDBUF=65536 SO_KEEPALIVE